handsontable/handsontable/docs/content/guides/internationalization/locale.md

 # Locale

+Configure Handsontable's locale settings, to properly handle locale-related data and actions such as filtering, searching, or sorting.

 [[toc]]

-Configure Handsontable's locale settings, to properly handle locale-related data.

-## About locale settings
+## Overview

 Handsontable's locale settings affect certain actions performed on your data, such as:
 - [Filtering](@/guides/columns/column-filter.md)